 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where uralolite typically forms.
+Look in granite pegmatites country, the host setting where uralolite typically forms.
 If you start seeing beryllonite, morinite, hurlbutite in float, you are in the right ground.
 Field specimens usually show a radial aggregates, crusts, acicular needles habit, so train your eye for that shape before scanning the outcrop.